abelph/abelph.github.io/index.md

 - Served as adviser for twelve groups of engineering students in entrepreneur senior design
 - Provided guidance on technical problems for hardware and software products
 - Managed members of groups to ensure all projects concluded successfully

+## Fun Facts About Me
+- I have a 3d printer which I use to print out small things.
+- I love movies!
+I watch them so often I had to get a season pass at Alamo Drafthouse.
+- I can do a wide variety of voices and strange accents.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for